rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 While you *can* just drop your website into the default directory and go (and this might be fine for *Nginx* when it’s running inside a container, or on a test/development server), it’s not what we call best practice.
 Instead, it’s a good idea to create a specific Linux user on your system for your website, and put your website files in a directory made just for that user.

-If you want to build multiple websites, it’s actually a good idea to create multiple users and root directories, both for the sake of organization and the sake of security.
+If you want to build multiple websites, it’s a good idea to create various users and root directories for organization and security.

 In this guide, I’m going to have just the one user: a handsome devil named “www”.
 Deciding where to put your website files gets more complicated.

-Depending on your server setup, you can put your website files in a couple of different places.
+You can put your website files in several places depending on your server setup.
 If you're on a bare-metal (physical) server, or you're installing `nginx` directly on a VPS, you probably have Security Enhanced Linux (SELinux) running.
 SELinux is a tool that does a lot to protect your machine, but it also kind of dictates where you can put certain things, like web pages.

-So if you're installing `nginx` directly to your machine, then you'll want to put your websites in subdirectories of the default root folder.
+So if you're installing `nginx` directly to your machine, you'll want to put your websites in the default root folder subdirectories.
 In this case, the default root is `/usr/share/nginx/html`, so the website for the “www” user might go into `/usr/share/nginx/html/www`.

 If you're running `nginx` in a container such as LXD/LXC, however, SELinux will likely *not* be installed, and you can put your files wherever you like.
 In this case, I like to put all of a user's website files under a directory in a normal home folder, like so: `/home/www/`.